 Logic List

-Setting Description Factory Default NULL Two to four monitored tracking entries, and the logic tracking NULL All of the existing ID must be bigger than all monitored tracking entries. tracking entries
+Setting Description Factory Default

+NULL Two to four monitored tracking optring, and the logic tracking

+All of the existing Two to four monitored tracking entries, and the logic tracking ID must be bigger than all monitored tracking entries.
+NULL

+tracking entries

-NOTE Select at least two monitored tracking entries in the Logical List.
+Select at least two monitored tracking entries in the Logical List.